Aymen Hussein: Al Quwa Al Jawiya

 On 5 August 2018, Aymen officially returned to the Iraqi league, joining Al Quwa Al Jawiya on a one-year contract.
 On 22 February 2020, he scored his first hat-trick with the club in a 3–0 victory against Al-Sinaat Al-Kahrabaiya SC.
 The season was suspended due to the October protests in Baghdad and then cancelled all together due to the COVID-19 pandemic.
 The following season, Aymen had his best year yet, scoring 22 goals to end the season as the top goal scorer, leading his club to the title.
 It was the first league title of Aymen's career, as well as his first golden boot award.
 Following this successful season, Aymen received attention from clubs abroad, including Egyptian giants Al Ahly, and clubs in Algeria, Iran, and the United Arab Emirates, and the striker stated his intention to try playing overseas once again.

 Umm Salal

 In summer 2021, Hussein joined Umm Salal in Qatar.
 Aymen scored 11 goals in 22 matches, averaging a goal every other game in the Qatrai league.
 He finished as the league's 5th highest top goal scorer, and helped Umm Salal secure a 6th place finish.
-In July of 2022, Umm Salal announced that the player will not be renewed, and thanked the player for his services.
+In July 2022, Umm Salal announced that the player will not be renewed, and thanked the player for his services.